Quiet American (horse): Stud career

-Quite American was pensioned from stud duty in 2013 and is now in full retirement with the likes of Holy Bull and Cherokee Run.
+Quite American was pensioned from stud duty in 2013 and was in full retirement with the likes of Holy Bull and Cherokee Run.
 He was euthanized on October 14, 2016 at the age of 30.
 Godolphin's American representative Dan Pride said "To achieve what he did as a racehorse and as a stallion, and then be able to live a long and happy life, is really what one hopes for any horse.
 His legacy will certainly live on through his sons and daughters.
 He was such a favorite of ours as well as fans in general.
 We're all going to miss him".